Despite precautions, CBS headquarters reports 15 coronavirus cases amid nationwide surge

 Some 95 percent of NBC News and MSNBC employees are still working remotely, while about 85 percent of global CNN employees are doing so, representatives of both companies said.
 (Television networks must maintain a skeletal crew of control room employees to keep channels on the air.)

-And, with coronavirus cases surging across the country, there’s no reason to think that any television news network will be making the move back to widespread office work anytime soon.
+And with coronavirus cases surging across the country, there’s no reason to think that any television news network will be making the move back to widespread office work anytime soon.

 Read More: